3 – THE ESSENTIALS | TABLES CHAIRS LINENS

-Enter the wedding rentals shops and online marketplaces (like For The Love Of Parties).
+Enter the wedding rentals shops and online marketplaces (like Love Of Parties).
 Wedding rental companies can provide almost any item or decor required to create your own magical space.
 For those who are planning a wedding or perhaps helping to plan one for their first time, dealing with rentals and vendors may seem daunting.
 Lay the stress aside– we have collected the best rental advice online and put it all together just for you in our Ultimate Wedding Rentals Guide.

 Reaching out to rentals without a definite idea of your wedding will cause you unneeded stress and plenty of changes as your details emerge.
 Do yourself a favor and the first thing you do when you sit down to plan and design your wedding – figure out your vision and what it will specifically require.
 This will allow you to explore your options effectively.

 Experienced event designers typically recommend creating a 4-column chart to assist you in turning your vision into a thorough vendor-shopping list.